Geometric ergodicity of a stochastic Hamiltonian system: Assumptions and main results

 Throughout, we let $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t\geq 0}, \P)$ be a filtered probability space satisfying the usual conditions \cite{karatzas2012brownian} and $B_t^1,\,B_t^2$ are i.i.d. standard Brownian motions adapted to the filtration $(\mathcal{F}_t)_{t\ge 0}$.

-Concerning the nonlinearity, we will make the following assumption throughout the paper \begin{assumption} The function $h\in C^1(\rbb)$ satisfies for some positive constant $a$. \end{assumption} With regard to the constants $q,m,n$ in \eqref{eq:system}, we assume that they are bounded from below by 1. \begin{assumption} The constants $q$, $m$ and $n$ satisfy $q,m,n\in (1,\infty)$. \end{assumption}
+Concerning the nonlinearity, we will make the following assumption throughout the paper. \begin{assumption} The function $h\in C^1(\rbb)$ satisfies for some positive constant $a$.
+In other words, $h'$ is bounded away from zero and either strictly positive or strictly negative. \end{assumption} With regard to the constants $q,m,n$ in \eqref{eq:system}, we assume that they are bounded from below by 1. \begin{assumption} The constants $q$, $m$ and $n$ satisfy $m,n\in\nbb$ and $q, m, n \,\in (1,\infty)$. \end{assumption}

-\begin{remark} We note that the condition $m,n>1$ is nominal ensuring that the Halmitonian $H(x,y)=h(x^my^n)$ is differentiable, so as to avoid singularity in the drift terms of \eqref{eq:system}.
+\begin{remark} We note that the condition $m,n>1$ is nominal ensuring that the Hamiltonian $H(x,y)=h(x^my^n)$ is differentiable, so as to avoid singularity in the drift terms of \eqref{eq:system}.
 On the other hand, the condition $q>1$ is to create a dissipative effect dominating the Hamiltonian, especially when $|x|$ and $|y|$ are both large.
 See the proof of Lemma \ref{lem:v1} below.
-In turn, this allows for statistical equilibrium to be reached with an exponential convergent rate. \end{remark} Under the above assumptions, it can be shown that system \eqref{eq:system} is always well-posed.
+In turn, this allows for statistical equilibrium to be reached with an exponential convergence rate. \end{remark} Under the above assumptions, it can be shown that system \eqref{eq:system} is always well-posed.
 More precisely, we have the following result. \begin{proposition} For every initial condition $\x_0=(x_0,y_0)\in\rbb^2$, system \eqref{eq:system} admits a unique strong solution $\x_t=(x_t,y_t)\in\rbb^2$. \end{proposition} Following the approach in \cite{kolba2019noise}, the proof of Proposition \ref{prop:well-posed} is a consequence of the existence of suitable Lyapunov functions, cf. Section \ref{sec:lyapunov}.
-As a consequence of the well-posedness, we can thus introduce the Markov transition probabilities of the solution $X_t$ by
+As a consequence of the well-posedness, we can thus introduce the Markov transition probabilities of the solution $\x_t$ by

-which are well-defined for $t\ge 0$, initial condition $X_0\in\rbb^2$ and Borel sets $A\subset \rbb^2$.
+which are well-defined for $t\ge 0$, initial condition $\x_0\in\rbb^2$ and Borel sets $A\subset \rbb^2$.
 Letting $\B_b(\rbb^2)$ denote the set of bounded Borel measurable functions $f:\rbb^2 \rightarrow \rbb$, the associated Markov semigroup $P_t:\B_b(\rbb^2)\to\B_b(\rbb^2)$ is defined and denoted by

 Recall that a probability measure $\mu$ on Borel subsets of $\rbb^2$ is called {\bf invariant} for the semigroup $P_t$ if for every $f\in \B_b(\rbb^2)$